 Step 3.
 Specify the output folder to store the converted video file.
 Hit Run to convert/compress the video.

-Despite some frustrating glitches, VLC is still the most popular media player which grants you the flexible user-defined settings for customization.
+Despite some frustrating glitches, VLC is still the most popular media player which grants you flexible user-defined settings for customization.
 Before you switch over to other VLC alternatives, try the solutions above to fix the issue, and you'll be more familiar with it gradually.
 Thanks for your reading!

 WonderFox HD Video Converter Factory Pro